bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 <h3>Drawing obvious shapes on image classes</h3>
 When tackling a datascience project, I always think it is great to start really simple.
 Here, I wanted to make sure that my code snippets were ok so I decided to trick (temporarily) the problem.
 Indeed, I drawed geometrical shapes on image classes.
 Precisely, for any J photo, a rectangle is drawn and, for any L photo, an ellipse is inserted.
 The size, the shape ratio and the filling color are left random.
 You can see with the two following examples what this looks like:

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/fakeL-298x300.jpg' caption="An ellipse is drawn on all L photos, for train, validation and test sets." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/fakeL-298x300.jpg' caption="An ellipse is drawn on all L photos, for train, validation and test sets." size_class="small" %}

 &nbsp;

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/fakeJ-300x290.jpg' caption="A rectangle with random filling color on all J images." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/fakeJ-300x290.jpg' caption="A rectangle with random filling color on all J images." size_class="small" %}

 Of course this completely workarounds and tricks the face recognition problem.
 Anyway that's a good starting point to test our setup and code experimentation snippets.